 The Weather Lottery Complaints

 One of the funny things about checking for complaints on The Weather Lottery is the number of people who misspell the word ‘whether.’
-There are pages of people who ‘want to know weather’ something is correct or not.
+There are pages of people who ‘want to know whether’ something is correct or not.
 Add to that the number of pages that come up offering information on the weather.
-After wading through, there doesn’t seem actually to be any complaints.
+After wading through, there don’t seem actually to be any complaints.

 Customer Service at The Weather Lottery

-Besides the usual snail mail address, The Weather Lottery offers both toll-free numbers within Great Britain, a regular telephone number for outside of Great Britain and email contact form.
+Besides the usual snail mail address, The Weather Lottery offers both toll-free numbers within Great Britain, a regular telephone number outside of Great Britain, and an email contact form.
 All only seem available during regular business hours (GMT).

 Once a Week